-Many people have been fascinated by space and the ships that are built to explore it.
+Many people have been fascinated by space and the crafts that are built to explore it.
 However, what many people don’t know is that there is a lot that goes into such rockets, and there are a lot of facts that you can learn about them and the challenges of their missions.

 Apollo 13 is a mission that can be best described as a “successful failure.”
 This is because they did not complete their mission, but they got back home safely.
 The mission was “to land in the Fra Mauro area” on the moon.
 The crew did not land on the moon because of an onboard explosion.
 Apollo 14 had to land there in the future instead.
 The explosion was a service module oxygen tank and did not kill the crew, but there was no electricity, water, or light.
 The crew, however, came back to Earth safely.
 This mission was when the phrase, “Houston, we have a problem” was first said.

 This is a mission that everybody knows, the mission that first put a human being on the moon.
 The crew was Michael Collins, Edwin “Buzz” Aldrin, and of course, Neil Armstrong.
 However, “One small step for man…” isn’t the whole thing.
 There were supposed to be four burns in order to correct the course of the Saturn V, which was a massive monster of a rocket, but only the first burn was required to stabilize the rocket.
 However, the journey would take a while.
 The rocket launched on July 16, 1969 and it arrived on July 19, 1969.
 The entire world gathered around the television for the famed moon landing, and Neil and Buzz spent a full 21 hours on the surface of the moon!
-The crew of the spaceship landed on July 24, 1969.
+The crew of the spacecraft landed on July 24, 1969.

 Hubble Space Telescope